adopolis23/Pretrained-CNN-For-COVID-19-Prediction-from-Automatically-Lung-ROI-Cropped-X-Rays/README.md

 The Data includes 1140 images from three sources:

-1-The Valencian Region Medical54ImageBank (BIMCV)
+1-The Valencian Region Medical ImageBank (BIMCV)

 2-TCIA